 Unless you’re applying for an acting or modelling job, a photograph is not necessary in your CV.
 Photos take up a lot of the limited space available on your CV and it’s better to fill that space with compelling reasons for an employer to hire you.

 To keep your CV looking professional, it’s best to stick to black text on a white background for the body of your sections.
-It’s OK to add a splash of colour to headings when applying to modern trendy firms (like tech startupsfor example) but don’t go crazy and ensure it still looks professional.
+It’s OK to add a splash of color to headings when applying to modern trendy firms (like tech startups for example) but don’t go crazy and ensure it still looks professional.

-This an example of a typical that CV structure we have livened up with a bit of colour.
+This an example of a typical that CV structure we have livened up with a bit of color.